kunalkhanx/website-forms-manager/TASKS.md

 # Pending Tasks
-- Add File upload option *
+- Add File upload option for API
 - Commenting on Controller Functions
 - Commenting on Blade Templates
 - Create a lots of data & test tables & set configurations